 This is not the end, though.
 At some point, we booked plane tickets for me and Tomek for 1. of December.
 It seemed such a distant date.
 Distant enough for Jurek to arrive in Spain before us and first flight at the good price.
 The registration plates were made on 19.11 on Monday and Jurek was ready to go until someone enlightened us, that we should give back a temporary registration in order to obtain a permanent one.
 It is possible to declare the document loss under criminal liability.
 The probability of discovering the truth was minimal, but not worth risking as well.
 So we decided to wait a bit more especially that the clerk in the Department of transportation put our case on a fast track and it should be done within a week.
 We hoped it would be ready on Friday.
 But it wasn’t.
 I called on Monday.
 Still nothing.
 Well, a week means 7 working days.
-I called Tuesday.
-Nothing.
-Wonder if they already recognized me.
-Had to be on Wednesday.
-And it finally was.
+I

 In light of the above, Jurek started the journey on Thursday before dawn.
 I and Tomek left Poland on Saturday.
 The time for the new chapter had begun.